Submit: (1) all *.v hardware and necessary testing code you wrote (no generated or provided files), and (2) other requested items such as diagrams.

 Clarity.
 For full credit, your submission must be easily readable, understandable, and well commented.

-For this homework/project, you may use the "always @(*)" verilog construct but first make sure Design Compiler is compatible with it.
+For this homework/project, you may use the "always @(*)" verilog construct but keep an eye out for any situations where Design Compiler is not compatible with it.

 Turn in: 1) source verilog, 2) totals in a single table so it can be used as a note sheet in the future.
 Do not submit any output synthesis reports.